Chapter 5: Seeding

 • Erodible sites must be stabilized with winter wheat.

-• Increase seeding rate 25%.
+• Increase the seeding rate by 25%.

-Timing is everything, watch the weather and don’t just seed a site to get it off the list.
+Timing is everything.
+Watch the weather, and don’t just seed a site to get it off the list.

 —Joe Kooiker, Story County, 2024

-Ideally, we begin dormant seeding in October or November once the 4” soil temperature reaches 50 degrees, but if erosion is a concern or there is an issue regarding a regulatory permit, we will seed earlier and may increase the seed rate some and hope for dormant seed.
+Ideally, we begin dormant seeding in October or November once the 4-inch soil temperature reaches 50 degrees, but if erosion is a concern or there is an issue regarding a regulatory permit, we will seed earlier and may increase the seed rate some and hope for dormant seed.

--Jim Uthe, James Devig, Dallas County, 2024
+—Jim Uthe and James Devig, Dallas County, 2024

 I try not to seed in August, September, or early October.
 I prefer to wait until November, then drill into a cover crop and mow the following spring.
 If weather conditions deteriorate in November, I can still seed in the spring.
-However, there are many factors that can influence when seeding gets done including size of project, time available, topography, etc. Small sites and those that are not conducive to drilling typically get seeded as soon as possible.
+However, there are many factors that can influence when seeding gets done, including size of project, time available, topography, etcetera.
+Small sites and those that are not conducive to drilling typically get seeded as soon as possible.
+I don’t intentionally wait to frost seed.
+I might consider it, but only on flat areas in perfect conditions.

 —Wes Gibbs, Jones County, 2024